null

 Scenario 1: Buying the Highest Quality Diamonds

-Under this scenario, shoppers prioritize quality over size.
-Accordingly, they often buy "investment grade" GIA or AGS diamonds with flawless to VVS clarity and D to F color with excellent/ideal cut and no fluorescence, weighing at least 1 carat.
 The two factors that qualify diamonds in this range as investment-grade are rarity and scarcity.
-In our estimation, less than 1% of all naturally mined diamonds excel in terms of the 4Cs and fluorescence to qualify as investment grade.
+In our estimation, less than 1% of all naturally mined diamonds with ideal 4Cs and no fluorescence qualify as investment grade.

 Below are two examples of investment-grade diamonds:

-AGS 1.72 Carat E VVS1 ideal cut.
+AGS 1.5 Carat E VVS1 ideal cut.
 Follow link

 What diamonds qualify under this range?